Eshwarsai-07/Brainwave_Matrix_Intern/README.md

 # Brainwave_Matrix_Intern
-Data science/Data Analytics Internship at Brainwave_Matrix_Solutions
-Welcome to my Data Science/Data Analytics Internship Portfolio at Brainwave_Matrix_Solutions !
-This repository contains a collection of projects that demonstrate my skills in data analysis, machine learning, and problem-solving.
+Cyber Security Intern/Data Analytics Internship at Brainwave_Matrix_Solutions Welcome to my Cyber Security Intern/Cyber Security Intern Internship Portfolio at Brainwave_Matrix_Solutions !
+This repository contains a collection of projects that demonstrate my skills in data analysis, Security, and problem-solving.
 Below is a summary of the projects:

 Offer letter : Eshwar sai G A.pdf
 Task_1 :Build a Python Cyber Security - Phishing Link Scanner